 Strong relationships between districts and their area Head Start program are essential, including signing of inter-agency agreements;

 Best practice dictates that local shelters are included in these agreements to help clarify coordination concerns over enrollment, transportation, and records transfer.
 This results in increased access to preschool and reduces frustration for families.
 With agreements in place, programs can explore creative ways to pool their resources and enhance the quality of services that they can provide together.

+Information will be communicated to districts through webinars regarding special education regulations and homelessness.

 SD DOE will monitor implementation of public preschools in Title I schools and districts and whether eligible children have appropriate access through the consolidated application and through regular district monitoring.